GW2ToolBelt/GW2ML/docs/changelog/latest.md

-### 2.2.0
+### 2.2.1

-_Released 2022 Jul 22_
+_Released 2022 Aug 25_

-#### Improvements

-- Added support for clearing the MumbleLink buffer (via `MumbleLink#clear()`).

 #### Fixes

-- Several fixes and improvements to server address parsing.
-(Thanks to @Medyro)
+- Clearing a `MumbleLink` instance that wraps a custom `ByteBuffer` does now properly zeroes the buffer's content.
-    - The port is now parsed correctly instead of just the first byte.
+- The server address is now parsed using network byte order.
-    - IPv6 addresses are now properly recognized on Windows.
-    - Improved error messages for parsing failures.